awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

    A dialog box displays the success or failure status for each account\.

-1. If Organizations fails to remove one or more of the accounts, it is typically because you have not provided all the required information for the account to operate as a standalone account\.
+1. If AWS Organizations fails to remove one or more of the accounts, it's typically because you have not provided all the required information for the account to operate as a standalone account\.
 Perform the following steps:

    1. Choose **Sign in options** for one of the failed accounts\.

    1. We recommend that you sign in to the member account by choosing **Copy link**, and then pasting it into the address bar of a new incognito browser window\.
-If you don't use an incognito window, then you are signed out of the master account and won't be able to navigate back to this dialog box\.
+If you don't use an incognito window, you're signed out of the master account and won't be able to navigate back to this dialog box\.

    1. The browser takes you directly to the sign\-up process to complete any steps that are missing for this account\.
 Complete all the steps presented\.
 They might include the following:
       + Provide contact information